andreswebs/terraform-aws-ecs-fsx-sftp/docs/sftp-configuration.md

 The SSM parameters must be created separately, with the correct values.

-The parameter names are used as input for the Terraform configurations, through TF vars.
+The parameter names are used as input for the Terraform configurations, through TF vars (see `variables.tf`).

 Parameter names are built from TF vars in the form:
 `<prefix><suffix>[<sftp user>]`